smullins998/SongSpy/README.md

 3. Start the web application using the command `python app.py`.
 4. Access the web app through your browser at `http://localhost:5000`.

-## Contributing

-Contributions to AiArtistClassifier are welcome!
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Submit a pull request describing your changes.

 ## License

 AiArtistClassifier is released under the [MIT License](LICENSE).